Grant Applications

 Jan.
 29 & July 30, 2027 - Grant reports due.

-If you are interested, click the above link.
-Have questions?
+If you would like to volunteer for next year's grant process or have questions?
 Contact Lacey Hallett at 406-781-5405 or by email at lacey.hallett@uwccmt.org